janik6n/jetzt/README.md

 ### Reinstall all dependencies

-To reinstall all dependencies (excluding editable), run `jetzt --reinstall`. *Make sure, you are in active virtualenv.*
+To reinstall all dependencies (excluding editable), run `jetzt --reinstall`.
+The dependency versions are pinned temporarily for installation, so yo will end up with the same version as before the reinstallation. *Make sure, you are in active virtualenv.*

 ### Create requirements files